-During the three months ended September 30, 2020 and 2019, 7.4% and 5.6% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
+During the three months ended December 31, 2020 and 2019, 11.1% and 8.6% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
+During the six months ended December 31, 2020 and 2019, 9.9% and 7.0% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
 In addition, certain of our operating expenses incurred outside the United States are denominated in currencies other than the U.S. dollar.
 Our reported revenue and operating results are subject to fluctuations in foreign exchange rates.
 Foreign currency risk arises primarily from the net difference between non-U.S. dollar receipts from customers outside the United States and non-U.S. dollar operating expenses for subsidiaries in foreign countries.
 Currently, our largest exposures to foreign exchange rates exist primarily with the Euro, Pound Sterling, Canadian Dollar, Japanese Yen, and Russian Ruble against the U.S. dollar.
-During the three months ended September 30, 2020 and 2019, we did not enter into, and were not a party to any, derivative financial instruments, such as forward currency exchange contracts, intended to manage the volatility of these market risks.
+During the three and six months ended December 31, 2020 and 2019, we did not enter into, and were not a party to any, derivative financial instruments, such as forward currency exchange contracts, intended to manage the volatility of these market risks.
 We cannot predict the impact of foreign currency fluctuations, and foreign currency fluctuations in the future may adversely affect our revenue and operating results.
 Any hedging policies we may implement in the future may not be successful, and the cost of those hedging techniques may have a significant negative impact on our operating results.